-- Strengthening of research activity across the field
+- Developing strategy to strengthen research activity across the field

 These activities may be applicable to environments such as: